khuongdinhtuan/MyBlog/README.md

-# README
+# MyBlog Website

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+##Description:
+* This is a demo blog for beginners about Rails.

+Requirements and guide set up and run.

-* Ruby version
+* Ruby version: 2.3.1 or higher

-* System dependencies
+* System dependencies: Ubuntu 16.04

 * Configuration

 * Database creation

 * Database initialization

 * How to run the test suite

 * Services (job queues, cache servers, search engines, etc.)

 * Deployment instructions

-* ...